itzmeanjan/twiz/docs/top20HashTagsInTweetsByYOU.md

 ## Example

-Below is a demostrative plot for this category.
+Below is a demonstrative plot for this category.

 ![top20HashTagsInTweetsByAnjan_Roy](../plots/top20HashTagsInTweetsByAnjan_Roy.png)